Yellow-legged Gull Larus michahellis

 Principal thanks go to the small but enthusiastic group

 of gull-watchers in the West Midlands region who have produced the data upon

-which this article is based.
+Reports, edited by Dave Emley.
 I am very grateful to the following for providing

 comparative data or publications on Yellow-legged Gull for their respective

 areas: Mike Alibone (Northamptonshire Bird Club), Richard Fairbank (Sussex

 Ornithological Society), David Hawkins (Oxford Ornithological Society), Rodney